jneug/typst-finite/README.md

 ## Usage

-For Typst 0.6.0 or later, import the package from the typst preview repository:
+For Typst 0.6.0 or later, import the package from the Typst preview repository:

 ```js
 #import "@preview/finite:0.4.0": automaton